EGI-Federation/repository-template/CONTRIBUTING.md

 ## Release cycle

-Master branch is always available.
+Main branch is always available.
 Tagged versions may be created as needed following [Semantic Versioning](https://semver.org/) as far as applicable.